 ~$20 · 1 oz

-TruSkin's vitamin C serum delivers the three key antioxidants in one formula -- vitamin C, hyaluronic acid, and vitamin E -- at a price that makes it easy to use consistently, which is the most important factor in any skincare routine.
-The vitamin C content brightens existing sun damage and prevents new oxidative damage from forming.
-The hyaluronic acid plumps while the serum absorbs.
-Use it every morning on clean skin before SPF.
+TruSkin's vitamin C serum combines vitamin C, hyaluronic acid, and vitamin E at a price that makes it easy to use consistently, which is the most important factor in any skincare routine.
+The vitamin C content can support a brighter-looking tone, while hyaluronic acid adds lightweight hydration as the serum absorbs.
+Use it in the morning on clean skin before SPF if your skin tolerates it.

 Works well for